AherRahul/portfolio-v1/content/articles/beginner-to-advance-nodejs-1-12.md

 ![image.png](https://heyashu.in/images/blogs/6e12db.png)

- MongoDB quickly evolved and became popular, as it emerged around the same time as **Nodejs**.
-It felt like Nodejs and MongoDB were made for each other, which increased developer productivity.
+ MongoDB quickly evolved and became popular, as it emerged around the same time as **NodeJs**.
+It felt like NodeJs and MongoDB were made for each other, which increased developer productivity.
 MongoDB is built using **C++** with some JavaScript code as well.

 ### Presentation of Database Tables